resourcefulmind/study-notes/learning-react-js/react-from-scratch.md

 11. React calls the render method a second time
 12. Render method returns some (updated) JSX

-## How to handle the second callback from the position function, the error callback.
+## How to handle the second callback from the position function, the error callback

 - This is done by adding a new state, like an error message and updating the state.

 *There's only one problem, app should always be user-centric and with the error just showing like that, the user begins to think there is actually an error so it is best to only show it when it is needed...i.e conditionally..this means certain thing should show at certain times(such as when the callback returns a success,when the latitude isn't entered and it has to return an error message and when both are entered and it is loading)*
 If statements would do the trick here....check the code for more.

 The method above is called conditional rendering and used for returning different types of JSX depending on whether the conditions are met or not.
 It is quite simple and straightforward but there are other nicer ways.